t1st3/php-json-minify/README.md

 --------------

 php-json-minify was initiated with [generator-composer](https://github.com/T1st3/generator-composer), a [Yeoman](http://yeoman.io) generator that builds a PHP Composer project.

+This project is based on JSON.minify (https://github.com/getify/JSON.minify) by Kyle Simspon (https://github.com/getify), which is released under the MIT license.

 This project uses the following as development dependencies: